duojs/duo/docs/cli.md

 # build using a plugin
 $ npm install duo-whitespace
-$ duo --use duo-whitespace in.styl > out.css
+$ duo --use duo-whitespace --stdout in.styl > out.css
 ```

 ## Commands